leandromoreira/cdn-up-and-running/README.md

 }
 ```

-Were you able to understand what this config should do?
-In any case, let's break it down by commenting on each directive.
+Were you able to understand what this config is doing?
+In any case, let's break it down by making comments on each directive.

 The [`events`](http://nginx.org/en/docs/ngx_core_module.html#events) provides context for [connection processing configurations](http://nginx.org/en/docs/events.html), and the [`worker_connections`](http://nginx.org/en/docs/ngx_core_module.html#worker_connections) defines the maximum number of simultaneous connections that can be opened by a worker process.
 ```nginx